|

 Tony Stewart, whose foundation pledged $1 million to the camp last year.

-NASCAR itself also got involved, as did several corporations.
 On Tuesday, the invitation-only grand opening honored all the people and businesses who helped build

-the camp and fund its operation.
 There was one building, however, that's not quite done.
 Adam's Race Shop, shaped like Adam's No. 45 car, is an interactive building that will teach campers about NASCAR

 through hands-on exhibits - including a race simulator.